Kull of Atlantis: Film

-The 1982 Conan the Barbarian film starring Arnold Schwarzenegger borrowed many elements from Howard's Kull stories.
+The 1982 film Conan the Barbarian, starring Arnold Schwarzenegger, borrowed many elements from Howard's Kull stories.
 The main villain Thulsa Doom was from the Kull series, as was the serpent cult.
 Conan's early life as a slave and gladiator in the movie borrows heavily from Kull's origin story and only shares minor details with Conan's literary origins; Conan was never a slave or a gladiator in Howard's stories, and left Cimmeria of his own free will.

 The 1997 film Kull the Conqueror stars Kevin Sorbo in the title role.
 The film was originally intended to be a Conan film and some elements of this remain.
 The story's basis and several names can be directly traced to the Conan story "The Hour of the Dragon".

 Namesakes in other works of fiction

 Kull may have been the source of the name of King Kull, a Fawcett Comics supervillain and foe of Captain Marvel, later acquired by DC Comics.
 This King Kull combines barbarian elements with the bizarre science fiction elements common in Captain Marvel stories of the Golden Age of comic books.